Drumline (film): Plot

-The story revolves around Devon Miles, a teen who has just graduated from high school in New York City.
-Upon graduating, Devon heads to Atlanta, Georgia to attend Atlanta A&T University, a historically black college that takes enormous pride in its marching band.
-En route to A&T, Devon befriends fellow band mates Charles, Jayson, and Ernest.
+Upon graduating from high school, Devon Miles heads to Atlanta, Georgia to attend Atlanta A&T University, a historically black college that takes enormous pride in its marching band.
 Devon was personally invited to attend on a full scholarship by Dr. Lee, head of the band, for his prodigious talents.
 The A&T band separates itself from its competitors by requiring all members to read music, by focusing on various styles of music rather than what is currently popular on the radio, and by dedication to the teamwork emphasized "one band, one sound" concept.
-Preseason band camp is physically and mentally challenging, designed to push members past what they previously thought were their limits.
+Preseason band camp is physically and mentally challenging, designed to push members past their limits.
 At the end of preseason, the musicians audition for spots on the field, and Devon is the only freshman to make P1, the highest-level player.
-While going through this rigorous process, Devon also finds time to romance an upperclassman dancer, Laila.
+Devon finds time to romance an upperclassman dancer, Laila.

-College life starts well for Devon, as he has a girlfriend and a spot on the field.
-Things begin to sour when Sean, Devon's percussion leader, begins to grow weary of his cocky attitude.
-Sean later challenges Devon to take a solo in his first game, believing the freshman will panic and be embarrassed in front of everyone.
+Sean, Devon's percussion leader, grows weary of Devon's cockiness and challenges him to take a solo in his first game, believing he will panic and be embarrassed.
 Sean is shocked and subsequently humiliated when Devon takes the solo, upsetting Dr. Lee.
 As punishment, Dr. Lee orders Sean to clean the drums.
-This sets up some tension in the drumline which is exacerbated when Dr. Lee is told by President Wagner, the school's president, to change his focus from music to entertainment, otherwise he could potentially lose his funding.
+This sets up some tension in the drumline which is exacerbated when Dr. Lee is told by school president Wagner to change his focus from music to entertainment or risk losing funding.
 Lee does not want to give Devon more playing time because of his lack of respect and selfish attitude.
-Upon learning he lied on his college application about knowing how to read music, Devon is demoted to P4 by Dr. Lee until he learns, then later put back on P1 when Wagner pressures Dr. Lee to do so.
-However, after inflaming a melee with a visiting band at A&T's homecoming game after Devon plays on an opposing band member's drum (a serious insult in drumline mythos), Devon is expelled from the band by Dr. Lee.
+Upon learning he lied on his college application about knowing how to read music, Devon is demoted to P4 by Dr. Lee until he learns, but reluctantly gives him his P1 spot back when Wagner pressures Dr. Lee.
+Devon inflames a fight with a visiting band at A&T's homecoming game and is expelled from the band by Dr. Lee.
 The fight also strains his relationship with Laila, as she is embarrassed to introduce him to her parents, who attended the game.